 On the north side of the beach is the Port Olímpic area, built for the 1992 Olympic Games.
 Today it is a good area for partying with lively bars, casinos and clubs.
 Being that Barcelona is an important city, there is a lot to the area, outside of Barceloneta beach.
 There is obviously a lot of art and also an aquarium.

 I would like to thank the beautiful Michi, my friend from Isla Margarita for her insight into her adopted home of Barcelona and the pictures.
-Michele was so taken by the open mindedness city, she planted roots immediately and ended her nomadic ways.
+Michele was so taken by the open mindedness of this city, she planted roots immediately and ended her nomadic ways.
 She enjoys the free wifi from her cannabis club as well as the cool dancing along the beach.

 Re: the cannabis club.
 It’s private.
 You must be a local resident and recommended by a member.
 Smoking on the street is completely forbidden.
 They are not trying to become the new Amsterdam.